 A LUMEN is also a unit of measurement of light.
 While a foot-candle is how bright the light is, a lumen is a way of measuring how much light gets to what you want to light up!
 One LUMEN is equal to one foot-candle falling on one square foot of area.

-Illuminace is what results from the use of light.
+Illuminance is what results from the use of light.
 You turn your flashlight on in a dark room, and you light something up.
-That’s illuminace.
-Turning on a light in a dark room to make the burglar visible gives you illuminace.
+That’s illuminance.
+Turning on a light in a dark room to make the burglar visible gives you illuminance.
 It also gives you another problem when you note the burglar is pointing your duck gun at your bellybutton.